FACTBOX-Airlines suspend China flights due to coronavirus outbreak

 * El Al Israel Airlines - Jan.
 30-March 25 following a health ministry directive. * Finnair - Suspended all flights to China between Feb.
 6-29, to Guangzhou between Feb.
 5-March 29.

-* Iberia Airlines - The Spanish carrier suspended flights between Madrid and Shanghai, its only route, Jan.
-31-Feb 29. * Kenya Airways - Jan.
+* Iberia Airlines - The Spanish carrier extended its suspension of flights from Madrid to Shanghai, its only route, from Feb.
+29 until the end of April. * Kenya Airways - Jan.
 31 until further notice.

 * KLM - Will extend its ban up to March 15 * Lion Air - All of February.